offbynull/learn/Math/input/input.md

 Common denominator
 ```

-Conceptually, you can think of `{bm} fraction greater than` as comparing two fractions with similar sized parts to see which has more parts.
+Conceptually, you can think of `{bm} fraction greater than/(fraction number greater than|fraction greater than)/i` as comparing two fractions with similar sized parts to see which has more parts.
 That is, as long as the number of parts used to represent a whole (denominator) is the same between both fractions, testing to see which fraction is more is simply testing to see which has more individual parts (numerators).

 For example, the denominator for the fractions `{kt} \frac{1}{4}` and `{kt} \frac{2}{4}` is 4.
 Since the fractions have a common denominator, you can test to see which is more by applying integer less than to the numerators...